JoeggiCH/PowerLogger/MORE.md

 - Connect multiple INA226 devices to allow multiple measurements in parallel
 - Replace the INA226 with a chip, which takes less time to measure voltage and current
 - Build a logger with a BLE or WLAN interface transmitting measurement values to another microcontroller with a display

+## An application example

+[This analysis](Analysis.ipynb) used the logger to measure battery charge and discharge cycles.